-September 28, 2022
+September 28, 2023

-Members of the Old Bridge Municipal Utilities Authority Middlesex County, New Jersey
+Citizens of Old Bridge Township, Chairman and Commissioners of the Old Bridge Municipal Utilities Authority, Middlesex County, New Jersey

-The Annual Comprehensive Financial Report of the Old Bridge Municipal Utilities Authority (the Authority) for the period ended May 31, 2022, is submitted herewith pursuant to the Service Agreement with the Township of Old Bridge, the Indenture of Trust on outstanding Revenue Bonds, and the provisions of Chapter 5A of Title 40A of the New Jersey Statutes Annotated, entitled "Local Authorities Fiscal Control Law".
+The Annual Comprehensive Financial Report of the Old Bridge Municipal Utilities Authority (the Authority) for the period ended May 31, 2023, is submitted herewith pursuant to the Service Agreement with the Township of Old Bridge, the Indenture of Trust on outstanding Revenue Bonds, and the provisions of Chapter 5A of Title 40A of the New Jersey Statutes Annotated, entitled "Local Authorities Fiscal Control Law".
 Responsibility for the accuracy of the data and the completeness and fairness of the presentation, including all disclosures, rests with the Authority.
 This Annual Comprehensive Financial Report was prepared by the staff of the Authority's Department of Finance.
-We believe the data, as presented, is accurate in all material respects, that it is presented in a manner designed to fairly set forth the financial position and results of operations of the Authority's financial activity have been included.
+We believe the data, as presented, is accurate in all material respects, that it is presented in a manner designed to fairly set forth the financial position and results of operations of the Authority and that all disclosures necessary to enable the readers to gain the maximum understanding of the Authority's financial activity have been included.

-The Authority's financial statements have been audited by Holman, Frenia, Allison P.C., a firm of licensed certified public accountants and registered municipal accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the Authority for the period ended May 31, 2022, are free of material misstatement.
+The Authority's financial statements have been audited by Holman Frenia Allison P.C., a firm of licensed certified public accountants and registered municipal accountants.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the Authority for the period ended May 31, 2023, are free of material misstatement.
 The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Authority's financial statements for the period ended May 31, 2022, are fairly presented in conformity with Generally Accepted Accounting Principles (GAAP).
+The independent audit or concluded, based upon the audit, that there was a reasonable basis for rendering an unmodified opinion that the Authority's financial statements for the period ended May 31, 2023, are fairly presented in conformity with Generally Accepted Accounting Principles (GAAP).
 The independent auditor's report is presented as the first component of the financial section of this report.